hweidner/check-mk-goodies/README.md

 this script checks for available security updates.
 The state is CRIT (red) if there are pending security updates, and OK (green) otherwise.

-The check consumes a small but measureable CPU load.
+The check consumes a small but measurable CPU load.
 I'd recommend to put it in a subdirectory named 900, so the check is executed only once in 15 minutes.

 Note that Checkmk comes with agent plugins for APT (Debian/Ubuntu) and Zypper